t2trg/security-setup-iot-devices/draft-irtf-t2trg-secure-bootstrapping.md

 which the device should used.

-## Internet Engineering Task Force (IETF)

-In this section, we will look at some IETF standards and draft specifications related to IoT bootstrapping.
+FIDO has the following characteristics:

+  * Terms:
+  * Players:
+  * Initial beliefs assumed in the device:
+  * Processes:
+  * Beliefs imparted to the device after protocol execution:

-### Enrollment over Secure Transport (EST)
+## Enrollment over Secure Transport (EST)

 Enrollment over Secure Transport (EST) {{RFC7030}} defines a profile of Certificate Management over CMS (CMC) {{RFC5272}}.
 EST relies on